odota/core/_posts/about.md

 Note that probably only a few of your previous matches are listed.
 It takes us some time to retrieve your full match history.

-We can get API data but cannot parse most full history matches, since most of the replays have expired.
+We can get basic match data but cannot parse matches where the replays have expired.

 Features
 ----